caprica/vlcj/README.md

 [vlc](http://www.videolan.org/vlc "vlc") media player to be embedded in a Java AWT Window or Swing JFrame.

+New: December 2013 - Commercial license promotion

+vlcj is an open source project distributed according to the terms of the GPL - if you need a commercial license for vlcj please visit [here](http://t.co/Q9LNCvi1Pm "vlcj license promotion").

 You get more than just simple bindings, you also get a higher level framework that hides a lot of the complexities of working with libvlc.